Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 where

-is the total magnetic flux of the jet on the horizon, balanced by a negative flux associated with black hole-disk field lines, such that the total magnetic flux on one hemisphere of the horizon vanishes.
+is the total magnetic flux of the jet on the horizon, balanced by a negative flux associated with black hole-disk field lines that results in a vanishing net magnetic flux on one hemisphere of the horizon.
 Here, $X_{0}$ is a constant representing the total magnetic flux per unit radial distance in one hemisphere at large $r$, and

 is a constant determined by the angle $\theta_{\circ}$ at which the last field line touches the horizon.
 This angle can be determined from the condition that $\partial_{\theta}\psi = 0$ at the horizon.